Rollerskis Guide – Test, Safety & Real Ski Feel

 Ambassadors

-FF 360 Flow is our flagship rollerski system, built to make training safer, smoother and more ski-like—without compromising performance. rollerski guideroller ski equipmentwhere.
+FF 360 Flow is our main rollerski system.
+It is designed to make training safer, smoother, and more like skiing—while still performing well. rollerski guideroller ski equipmentwhere.

 Choose your style: